What is Libtayo and how is it used?

 What is the most important information I should know about LIBTAYO?

 LIBTAYO is a medicine that may treat a type of skin cancer by working with your immune system.
 LIBTAYO can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
+You can have more than one problem at the same time.
 These problems may happen anytime during treatment or even after your treatment has ended.

 Call or see your healthcare provider right away if you develop any symptoms of the following problems or these symptoms get worse: